DaSh0n8/pacman-agent/wiki-template/Evolution.md

 ----
 ### Iteration 1:

-My first iteration of heuristic search was very straightforward, I just created various conditions in the form of if-statements and have them ordered by their priority in the chooseAction function.
-For example, running away from a ghost is a first priority, so I'd have the if condition check if there is a ghost nearby, and have my pacman run back to the border if the condition is true.
+Our first iteration of heuristic search was very straightforward, we just created various conditions in the form of if-statements and have them ordered by their priority in the chooseAction function.
+For example, running away from a ghost is a first priority, so we'd have the if condition check if there is a ghost nearby, and have our pacman run back to the border if the condition is true.
-So I'd just set the current target, whether it be food or border, and generate a path to the target using Bidirectional A* Search.
+Basically we'd just set the current target, whether it be food or border, and generate a path to the target using Bidirectional A* Search.

 #### Competition results: Games - 4-6-21